Tensor generators on schemes and stacks: Tensor generators and Totaro's Theorem

-where $g$ is quasiaffine, which is the classifying morphism of the frame bundle for some vector bundle $\shV$ of rank $n$, and $q$ is the structure morphism.
+where $g$ is quasi-affine, which is the classifying morphism of the frame bundle for some vector bundle $\shV$ of rank $n$, and $q$ is the structure morphism.
 In particular, the diagonal $\Delta_f$ is affine. \end{enumerate} \end{thm}